documatt/sphinx-reredirects/README.rst

 Isn't 301 redirects better?
 ===========================

 |project| extension was created for tech writers who can't manage redirects with server-side 301 redirects.
 Generally, SEO consultants recommend server-side redirects created with ``.htaccess`` and similar files.
-However, many documentation is hosted as static website on services like S3, GitLab Pages which doesn't support server-side redirects.
+However, many documentation is hosted as on static website hosting which doesn't support server-side redirects.

 However, client-side redirects with meta refresh are okay for search engines, even the most ancient browsers, and users too.
-Also, it is easier if you can manage redirects in documentation, instead of delegate every page URL change to the administrators.
+Also, it is easier if you can manage redirects in documentation, instead of telling about page URL change to the administrators.

 I know better how to write HTML redirect file
 =============================================